 By the time she applied to Lewis & Clark, her drive and determination clearly set her apart.
 She received a full, four-year Barbara Hirschi Neely Scholarship, the highest merit award offered to select first-year students.

-Now a staff attorney at Disability Rights Advocates, where she provided free legal representation to people with disabilities whose civil rights have been violated.
+Until 2016, Haben served as a staff attorney at Disability Rights Advocates, where she provided free legal representation to people with disabilities whose civil rights had been violated.
 She credits her Lewis & Clark degree and the support of the college’s academic community, particularly the Department of Sociology and Anthropology, with inspiring her to pursue her path in advocacy.
 Haben now works as an independent consultant, public speaker, and author.
 Her memoir will be published in 2019.